Fundamentals of AI-Assisted Software Development

 Probabilistic Partners

 AI models are probabilistic, not deterministic.
-They require verification, critical thinking, and robust tooling (linters, tests).
+They call for verification, critical thinking, and robust tooling such as linters and tests.

 Context Management

-The quality of the context determines response quality.
-Strategic competency: Providing relevant information, using the context window efficiently.
+The quality of the context determines the quality of the response.
+The key skill: supplying relevant information and using the context window efficiently.

 Economic Optimisation

-Token-based costs demand conscious complexity control.
-Balancing model intelligence, speed, and costs.
+Token-based costs demand deliberate control over complexity, balancing model intelligence, speed, and cost.

 Agent Management

-In development, you shift towards managing AI assistants.
-Skills: Goal setting, delegation, and quality assurance in autonomous workflows.
+Your role shifts towards managing AI assistants.
+The skills: goal-setting, delegation, and quality assurance across autonomous workflows.

 Practical Implications